aashanamir/github-doc/README.md

  ## Commands

-1. Create a Branch: Before making any changes to the code, it's a good idea to create a new branch.
+1. **Create a Branch**: Before making any changes to the code, it's a good idea to create a new branch.
 This keeps your changes isolated from the main codebase until you're ready to merge them.
 Use the git checkout -b command followed by the branch name to create a new branch and switch to it.

   `git checkout -b <branch-name>`